dougeby/IntuneDocs/intune/checkpoint-sandblast-mobile-mtd-connector-integration.md

 -   Microsoft Intune subscription

--   Azure Active Directory admin credentials to perform the following operations:
+-   Azure Active Directory admin credentials to grant the following permissions:

     -   Sign in and read user profile